 The partnership is part of Hologic’s Global Access Initiative.
-Under the Initiative, we are working with Hologic and the Clinton Health Access Initiative (CHAI) to increase access to viral load testing in 14 countries in sub-Saharan Africa.
+Under the Initiative, we are working with Hologic and CHAI to increase access to viral load testing in 14 countries in sub-Saharan Africa.

 Through the partnership, Hologic agreed to a pricing structure that allows eligible countries to procure tests for a ceiling price of $12 per patient test.

 Lives changed: impact is based on estimates of the total reach of guaranteed tests and the depth of impact on patients by those tests.
 The depth factor is derived from the proportion of people receiving a viral load test that will switch to second-line antiretroviral therapy and the HIV-related mortality and disability burdens in Africa.

 Money saved: impact is estimated based on actual price reductions achieved throughout the course of the volume guarantee.

 Markets shaped: we work with partners, including donors, procurers and ministries of health, to track changes in health markets where our investments are supporting access to products.
 We monitor for changes to policy, procurement practices and supplier movement, all of which affect markets and contribute to the long-term sustainability of our investments.
 To quantify change against a baseline, we use publicly available indicators as proxies for market-wide change.